 (iii) Any circumstances that have hindered the creation by the benefit corporation of general public benefit or specific public benefit.

 (iv) The process and rationale for selecting or changing the third-party standard used to prepare the benefit report.
 If applicable, a statement of any connection between the organization that established the third-party standard, or its directors, officers or material owners, and the benefit corporation or its directors, officers or material shareholders, including any financial or governance relationship which might materially affect the credibility of the use of the third-party standard.

 (2) An assessment of the overall social and environmental performance of the benefit corporation against a third-party standard:

-(i) applied consistently with any application of that standard in prior benefit reports; or
+(i) Applied consistently with any application of that standard in prior benefit reports; or

-(ii) accompanied by an explanation of the reasons for any inconsistent application.
+(ii) Accompanied by an explanation of the reasons for any inconsistent application.

 (3) The name of the benefit director and the benefit officer, if any, and the address to which correspondence to each of them may be directed.

-(4) The compensation paid by the benefit corporation during the year to each director in the capacity of a director.
+(i) The compensation paid by the benefit corporation during the year to each director in the capacity of a director.

 (ii) A statement from the benefit director as to whether the benefit corporation acted in accordance with its general, and any named specific, public benefit purpose, and whether directors complied with their duty to consider the impact of decisions on stakeholders, and if in the opinion of the benefit director they did not, a description of the ways in which they did not comply.